 Why does Crossroads treat in a group setting?

 Most US acupuncturists treat each patient on a table in a private room.
 At Crossroads Community Acupuncture, however, acupuncture treatments are given in a group setting, as is customary in Asia.
 In our clinic we group recliners in an open, shared space.
 Treating patients in

 a community setting has many benefits: it’s easy for friends and family to come in for treatment together and sharing the healing experience makes individual treatments more powerful.
 Our style of acupuncture treats patients in recliners, allowing them to rest with their needles for an extended period of time.
 The “right” amount of time varies from patient to patient.
 Most people learn after a few treatments when they feel “done,” whether this is twenty minutes or an hour.
 Many people fall asleep and wake feeling refreshed.

 Why are your prices so low?

 We don’t believe acupuncture should be a luxury, and we want people of ordinary incomes to be able to access our services.
-Our model of care is designed to make our services affordable for the working class of the Las Cruces area, many of whom would otherwise not be able to not pay the going rates of acupuncturists.
+Our model of care is designed to make our services affordable for the working class of the Las Cruces area.

 We also realize that in most communities on both sides of the border, there are few acupuncturists at all.
 Crossroads is committed to empowering regional partner groups to establish their own low cost and free clinics in low income border communities and colonias.
 We want the Las Cruces community to be able to support their efforts.